artem-phys/MarkovitzQuantumAnnealing/README.md

 # MarkovitzQuantumAnnealing
-The application of NMFA for finding the minimum of Markovitz quadratic form
+The application of Noisy Mean Fiald Algorith for finding the minimum of Markovitz quadratic form

+This repository contains the solution of problems from IPROFI contest in Quantum Technologies